Quick Tips for Therapists

 Wary skepticism is an understandable defense for a vulnerable teenager entering therapy!
 Noting these tips will help make therapy something to stick with.

-Lucie Hemmen, PhD is a clinical psychologist with a private practice in Santa Cruz, California.
+Lucie Hemmen, PhD, is a clinical psychologist with a private practice in Santa Cruz, California.
 For the past 20 years, she has worked with teens, their parents, and their communities in programs designed to maximize health and well-being.
 Dr. Hemmen provides consultation on many teen-related topics to parents, community schools and organizations and conducts seminars for parents, pre-adolescents and adolescents.
 She is the mother of two daughters, one teen and one pre-teen, who supply her with daily lessons about parenting.
 For more teen communication tips, visit her blog at www.luciephd.com.

 Sign Up for Our Email List